Applying for Admission

 Admissions requirements and procedures for international applicants are the same as those for domestic candidates.
 However, if your first or native language is not English, you are required take the Test of English as a Foreign Language (TOEFL) and earn a score of at least 550 on the paper version or 80 on the internet based version.
 We also accept the International English Language Testing System (IELTS) with a score of 7 or higher.

 At Stevens, international students are not eligible for financial aid.
-There are limited merit-based scholarships for which you do not need to apply (all applicants for admissions are automatically considered).
-Additional sources of money for international students include loan programs and the Stevens Cooperative Education Program; information about these programs can be found in this catalogue in the section entitled Financing the Stevens Education.
+There are limited merit-based scholarships for which you do not need to apply (all applicants for admission are automatically considered).
+Additional sources of money for international students include loan programs and the Stevens Cooperative Education Program; information about these programs can be found in this catalogue.

 Stevens considers transfer students from community colleges and four-year institutions.
 To earn a degree from Stevens, you must complete 50 percent of your courses at Stevens and at least five courses must be technical electives taken in the junior and senior years.